-GX is open source software (OSS) and relies on an active user community for its continued success.
-Input from users like you helps Great Expectations and the community build its collective knowledge and improve GX OSS.
+Great Expectations (GX) relies on an active user community for its continued success.
+Input from users like you helps GX and the community build its collective knowledge and improve GX Cloud and GX OSS.
 Knowing how and where to seek support will help you get the answers you need to resolve issues.

 Try solving your issue first

 The following are some recommendations for resolving issues on your own.
-Resolving issues on your own builds your own knowledge and provides you with an opportunity to share that knowledge with the community.
+Resolving issues on your own builds your knowledge and allows you to share that knowledge with the community.

 Search the GX documentation

 Search the docs you're using currently for an answer to your issue or question.

 If you're new to GX OSS, try the Quickstart or one of the specific getting started guides such as Get started with Great Expectations and Databricks or Get started with Great Expectations and SQL.